rvagg/go-ethereum/LLM.md

 1. **Methods with Full Block Tag Support**:
    - `eth_getBlockByNumber` - Takes a string parameter and handles "latest", "pending", "safe", "finalized" tags
    - `eth_getTransactionByBlockNumberAndIndex` - Takes a string parameter and handles the same tags
-   - Most other methods that take block parameters also support these tags
+   - Most other methods that use the `getTipsetByBlockNumber` helper support these tags

+2. **Methods With Limited Block Tag Support**:
+   - `eth_getLogs` - Only supports "latest" and "earliest" in its FromBlock/ToBlock parameters
+   - Doesn't support "pending", "safe", or "finalized" tags in log filters

-2. **Methods Without Block Tag Support**:
+3. **Methods Without Block Tag Support**:
    - `eth_getBlockTransactionCountByNumber` - Uses `EthUint64`, only accepts numeric values

 Many Lotus methods use the `getTipsetByBlockNumber` helper function to handle block tags, which converts string tags to appropriate Filecoin tipsets.
 Note that "earliest" tag is explicitly not supported and returns an error in methods that use this helper.